 If you’d like to consider joining, there are two ways open to you.

-Full Membership of the Authors’ Club costs £770 per annum (just under £15 a week) and a once-off joining fee, which, as well as the full range of Authors’ Club benefits, entitles you to the whole range of NLC facilities and events including a seat at the annual Literary Dinner (where recent speakers have included Margaret Drabble and Lord Ashdown) and an uncrowded spot at the New Year’s Eve Party, with the best view of the fireworks.
+Full Membership of the Authors’ Club costs £798 per annum (just under £15.50 a week) and a once-off joining fee, which, as well as the full range of Authors’ Club benefits, entitles you to the whole range of NLC facilities and events including a seat at the annual Literary Dinner (where recent speakers have included Tom Holland, Margaret Drabble, Lord Ashdown) and an uncrowded spot at the New Year’s Eve Party, with the best view of the fireworks.
 You can make use of its bang-up-to-date business and office facilities, and will be welcome in all the NLC’s reciprocal clubs in 140 cities in the UK and around the world, from Beijing to Brussels, New Delhi to New York, and Santiago to Singapore.

 For a full list of Reciprocal Clubs, see here.